Nike Boys Basketball Camp Loomis Chaffee School Windsor, Connecticut

 - NIKE Camp workbook and other great NIKE prizes

 Just a two-hour drive from Boston and New York City, The Loomis Chaffee School is one of the most prestigious and picturesque independent secondary schools in all of New England.
 The 350-acre campus on the confluence of the Farmington and Connecticut Rivers offers a charming rural atmosphere.
 Campers reside on campus in the Grubbs Quadrangle dormitories.
 Daily instruction and team games take place in our new $25 million athletic complex that features three full size basketball courts, a 25 meter pool, several weight rooms, and 8 international squash courts.Meet your coaching staff

-Southall arrived at WPI after spending a season assisting Joe Reilly at Bates to its best season in school history (19-8).
-Bates reached the NESCAC Tournament final before falling to Amherst.
+Prior to his time at WPI, Coach Southall spent a season assisting Joe Reilly at Bates College and helped guide the team to one of its best seasons in school history (19-8).
+Bates reached the New England Small College Athletic Conference (NESCAC) Championship tournament final before falling to Amherst College.

-A graduate of Springfield College, Southall played basketball for two seasons and was a graduate assistant coach there under Charlie Brock for two more years.
-At Springfield, he was also the head JV basketball coach and heavily involved in recruiting and game preparation.
-Southall owns a Bachelor of Science ('02) and a master's ('04) degree from Springfield.
+A 2002 graduate of Springfield College, Coach Southall played basketball for two seasons and was a graduate assistant coach for the Pride under head coach Charlie Brock for two years.
+At Springfield, he was also the head junior varsity basketball coach and was heavily involved in recruiting and game preparation.
+Coach Southall also obtained a master’s degree from Springfield in 2004.

 Camp Code: BKBRLC